Get your nuts out – the easy way to check your balls for testicular cancer

 While there are no known links between injury to your nuts, sporting strains, hot baths or wearing tight clothes, other factors may contribute.
 Having had an undescended testicle during infancy or a family history of testicular cancer may increase the risk.

 Some studies have shown that men living with HIV may be up to 8.2 times more likely to develop testicular cancer than HIV negative men.
-Going for regular sexual health tests and frequently fondling your fruits are important activities for everyone.
+Frequently fondling your fruits and going for regular sexual health tests are important activities for everyone.
+Test for HIV, syphilis, chlamydia and gonorrhea to stay on top of your sexual health.

 Know thy nuts

-The Movember Foundation was founded by two Aussie blokes over a quiet beer in Melbourne.
-Now recognised on a global scale, its cause is to stop men dying too young.
+Founded by two Aussie blokes over a quiet beer in Melbourne, the Movember Foundation is now recognised on a global scale.
+Its cause is to stop men dying too young.

 Besides highlighting other men’s health issues, the Movember Foundation recognises that rates of testicular cancer have doubled over the last 50 years — and it’s not being talked about enough.